Zup-Protocol/zup-ui-kit/README.md

 /// The child to be used in the button, can be a text, icon or any other widget final Widget child;

 /// The color to be used when the button is not hovered, note that it will be forced in the child.
-Defaults to [ZupColors.gray4] final Color? restColor;
+Defaults to [ZupThemeColors.disabledButtonBackground] final Color? restColor;

 /// The color to be used when the button is hovered, note that it will be forced in the child.
-Defaults to [ZupColors.black] final Color? hoverColor;
+Defaults to [ZupThemeColors.primaryText] final Color? hoverColor;

 /// The function to be called when the button is pressed